ivarref/tamperproof-uri-state/README.md

-# tamperproof-uri-state
+# encrypted-uri-state

-Tamperproof uri state.
+Encrypted uri state.
 With expiration.

 Ever wanted to store some tamperproof state in a URL?
 Look no further.